 Don’t you just love those asymmetrical shawls that are knit on the bias?
 I know I do!
 They are just the perfect shape to wear as a scarf, but without the bulk on the tails that regular rectangular scarves usually have.
 I’ve been getting questions about how to block such a shawl though, so I thought to make a photo tutorial about it.

 In this tutorial, I will be showing you how I blocked my Scuba shawl.
 Scuba has a lovely scalloped edge, that is realized purely by pulling the bottom edge into points during blocking.

 What is blocking?

 Before we go into details, it’s good to get clear what I mean exactly with “blocking”.
 Blocking is nothing more than shaping your knit or crochet pieces when moist or wet.
-These can be finished items or components to be sewn together.
+Think of finished items or components to sew together afterwards.
 By blocking them, you can not only even out stitches, but also bring the item to the intended dimensions.
 The latter of course within reason!

 For a sweater or sweater components blocking usually is nothing more than washing the item(s) and patting them gently into shape.
 Lace shawls, on the other hand, benefit from a rather vigorous blocking by pinning it stretched out as much as possible.
 After the piece has dried, it will hold its shape until the next washing.

 Please note, that not all fibers are suited for the magic of blocking.
 Only natural fibers like wool, alpaca, cotton etc. as well as some viscose fibers can be blocked.

 On synthetics, like acrylic, the process of wet-blocking as described in this post has virtually no effect at all.
 Acrylics can be blocked (“killed”) by applying heat through steam blocking or ironing, but that’s an entirely different process.

 Since the subject of this post is the blocking off a shawl, I go for a vigorous blocking using pins.
 I used the following materials: